Harsh19397/An-Intelligent-Voice-Assistant/README.md

   1. Deep Speaker - Responsible for recognising the speakers voice.
   2. Intent Detection - Responsible for detecting the intent of the user.
   3. Trigger word detection - Responsible for detecting the trigger when the user speaks the hot word.
-  4. Speech to Text : Responsible for recognising the voice commands of the user.
+  4. Speech to Text - Responsible for recognising the voice commands of the user.
-  5. Text to Speech: Responsible for converting the text to speech to interact with the user.
+  5. Text to Speech - Responsible for converting the text to speech to interact with the user.